petsc/petsc/doc/docs/manual/fortran.rst

    PetscViewerStringOpen(), PetscViewerStringSPrintf()
    PetscOptionsGetStringArray()

-PETSc includes some support for direct use of Fortran90 pointers.
+PETSc includes some support for direct use of Fortran allocatable arrays.
 Current routines include:

 .. code-block:: fortran